lparren/vagrant/ol8/docker/README.md

 ```

 ### Oracle Software
-In addition you will need to download all the required Oracle software and put it into the "software" directory, so it can be copied into place and used during the builds.
+In addition you will need to download all the required software and put it into the "software" directory, so it can be copied into place and used during the builds.

 for Oracle Database
 - jdk-8u241-linux-x64.rpm
 - LINUX.X64_193000_db_home.zip
 - V983368-01.zip
 - V988574-01.zip

 for db-sample-schemas
 - [db-sample-schemas-master.zip](https://github.com/oracle/db-sample-schemas/archive/master.zip)

 for RStudio
 - oracle-instantclient-basic-21.1.0.0.0-1.x86_64.rpm
 - oracle-instantclient-devel-21.1.0.0.0-1.x86_64.rpm